-- 1.1.
-The Chancellor shall be appointed by the Council and shall be installed at a Congregation of the whole University. - 1.2 The Chancellor shall hold office for a period of five years from the date of installation but the Council may extend the Chancellor's tenure of office for one further period of not more than five years. - 1.3 The Chancellor may resign by letter addressed to the University Secretary and may be removed for good cause by the Visitor at the instance of the Council.
+- 1.1 The Chancellor shall be appointed by the Council and shall be installed at a Congregation of the whole University. - 1.2 Pursuant to Article 6 of the Charter, the duties of the Chancellor shall be: - 1.2.1 to act as the titular head of the University entitled to confer degrees and other academic awards of the University; and - 1.2.2 to undertake such ceremonial and formal duties as the Council may request from time to time. - 1.3 The Chancellor shall not hold any paid appointment in the University. - 1.4 The Chancellor shall hold office for a period of five years from the date of installation but the Council may extend the Chancellor's tenure of office for one further period of not more than five years. - 1.5 The Chancellor may resign by letter addressed to the University Secretary and may be removed for good cause by the Council after the Chancellor has been given the opportunity to make representations against their removal.